pubgrub-rs/guide/src/limitations/public_private.md

         PkgSeeds::Markers { seed_markers, pkgs } => {
             // Seed constraints, one per seed for this package@version. let seed_constraints = ...;
-            // Figure out if there are are private dependencies. let has_private = ...;
+            // Figure out if there are private dependencies. let has_private = ...;
             Ok(Dependencies::Known(
                 // Chain the seed constraints with actual dependencies.